interledger/rafiki/docs/peering.md

 ### Withdraw Peer Liquidity

 This is a two-phase transaction, so the withdrawal needs to be created first and then posted (i.e. the Account Servicing Entity commits to the withdrawal).
-If the withdrawal is faulty, it can be voided rather than posted.
+This way, the Account Servicing Entity can safely perform withdrawals in their internal system before posting in Rafiki.
+If the internal withdrawal failed or an error was made when creating the withdrawal in Rafiki, it can be voided rather than posted.

 #### Create Withdrawal